hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 MAY be intermingled and AXFR-over-TCP clients compliant with this specification MUST be able to handle this.

-TODO: What is the behavior of existing implementations (both client and server)?

 ## Updates to RFC1995 and RFC5936 for XFR-over-TCP

 ### Connection reuse